CABLED HEARTS Knitting Pattern: Free Chart & 2 Project Versions

 5) k15, p4, k2, (2B, k2, k2B), (2F, k2, k2F), k2, p4, k15

-– Bind off with US 7 (4.5 mm) needle.
+Bind off all sts with a US 7 (4.5 mm) needle.
 Cut yarn and weave in ends.

 1) (RS) k5, p4, k12, p4, k4, p4, k12, p4, k5